 The government has announced the identity of the first nine care

-trust pilots sites and confirmed that a further 29 areas were still
+trust pilots sites and confirmed that a further 29 areas are still

 under consideration, writes Lauren